-Chaga is delicious and offers many health benefits.
-Here’s how to make chaga tea.
+Chaga tea is delicious and offers many health benefits — here’s how to find and brew the healing chaga “mushroom”

 Chaga Mushroom vs Chaga Fungus

 Chaga is sometimes mistaken for a mushroom and is often called “chaga mushroom”.

 In fact, chaga is a fungus — in the family Hymenochaetaceae — called Inonotus obliquus.

 Chaga conks are most often found on birch trees.
 So the first step is to learn how to identify birch trees.

 You must learn to differentiate chaga from fool’s chaga.